Personal profile

 Research interests

-Together with Aila Spathopoulou and Camille Gendrot, Deanna co-coordinates the Migrations and Borders research area of the Feminist autonomous Centre for Research, where she also co-organises the annual 'Feminist No Borders Summer School', as well as a community course on 'Resisting the Criminalisation of Facilitation' (supported by the University of Brighton IGNITE fund).
+Together with Aila Spathopoulou and Camille Gendrot, Deanna co-coordinates the Feminist No Borders research area of the Feminist autonomous Centre for Research, where they co-organises the annual 'Feminist No Borders Summer School' (now in its 7th edition), as well as several research projects and community courses aimed at bridging struggles for prison abolition and border abolition from feminist perspectives (see ' The Criminalisation of Freedom of Movement' podcast series (supported by the University of Brighton IGNITE fund).

 Approach to teaching

-As part of the Erasmus+ BRIDGES project, Deanna contributed to the creation a toolkit and a course for teachers in Higher Eduction, aimed at faciliating the introduction of anti-racist feminist perspectives and decolonial pedagogies into the classroom.
+As part of the Erasmus+ Bridges project, Deanna contributed to the creation a toolkit and a course for teachers in Higher Eduction, aimed at faciliating the introduction of anti-racist feminist perspectives and decolonial pedagogies into the classroom.

 Supervisory Interests